 - Add 1 cup of blackberries or raspberries to the lemonade and sherry mixture and stir, using a spoon to extract the juice lightly as you do.

-A Refreshing Drink
+Rebujito Is a Refreshing Drink

-Lemonade by itself is refreshing, but when you add Sherry, you truly have something special.
-So while you may not be able to make it to Andalusia this summer to enjoy the Feria, you can certainly capture its spirit in your backyard by mixing up a pitcher of Rebujito.
+Lemonade by itself is refreshing, but when you add sherry, you truly have something special.
+So while you may not be able to make it to Andalusia this summer to enjoy the feria, you can certainly capture its spirit in your backyard by mixing up a pitcher of rebujito.